Appropriations Subcommittee Approves Fiscal Year 2023 Financial Services and General Government Funding Bill

 - Protects our democracy with Election Security Grants to ensure the integrity and safety of our elections

-- Rebuilds the Internal Revenue Service to finally crack down on big corporations and the wealthy who aren't paying their fair share and to provide better customer service to working families navigating the tax system
+- Rebuilds the Internal Revenue Service to finally crack down on big corporations and the wealthy who are not paying their fair share and to provide better customer service to working families navigating the tax system

 - Supports working and middle-class families by increasing funding for consumer protection activities at the Consumer Product Safety Commission and the Federal Trade Commission